edscottite/The-Azure-Program/README.md

 - chat > Real-time Chat system ( In development ).
 For future notice, nicknames will be able to be set however the primary form of identification will be ID based.

-- id > Generates random ID's on which are linked per device ( cap is 5/five ). ( lack finicial aid / server to host traffic handling on which supports large users at a single time.
+- id > Generates random ID's on which are linked per device ( cap is 5/five ). ( lack financial aid / server to host traffic handling on which supports large users at a single time.
 For now, will only be limited based. )

 - scan > Indentifies network IP's

+# Planned
+> 50+ Commands ( Including customisable commands such as GUI change via Colours/Images/Videos  )